Patient Information

 Decay / Decalcification

-Your teeth may decay underneath orthodontic bands if the bands are loose.
-At each appointment, Dr. Cordray makes sure that your bands are tight.
-However, if you notice a loose band or bracket, call us as soon as possible so that we can set up a repair appointment.
-A more frequent problem, but one you can easily prevent, is decalcification or staining of the teeth.
+If you notice a loose band or bracket, call us as soon as possible so that we can set up a repair appointment.
+A more frequent problem, but one you can easily prevent, is decalcification or staining of the teeth around your brackets.
 This may occur if you do not brush your teeth properly after each meal.
 Braces DO NOT cause decay/decalcification—not maintaining good oral hygiene does.
 Preventing this is simple and it’s up to you.
+One good (conscientious) brushing before you go to bed is usually all it takes to keep your mouth healthy while in treatment.

 Other Dentistry

-The fees for orthodontic treatment do not include any treatment in any other dental offices such as cleaning, examinations, x-rays, restorations, the removal of teeth, gum surgery, or jaw surgery.
-We strongly urge our patients to visit their family dentist at least every 6 months for routine check-ups.
-Adult patients may with to visit more ofter; we advise every 3 to 4 months.
+The fees for orthodontic treatment do not include treatment in another dental office such as cleanings, examinations, x-rays, restorations, the removal of teeth, gum surgery, or jaw surgery.
+We strongly urge our patients to visit their family dentist at least every 6 months for routine check-ups and cleanings.
+Adult patients may wish to visit more often; we advise every 3 to 4 months.

 Emergencies